 - Use your middle and nose resonance: Shifting sound from your chest to your middle and nasal cavity is a core idea behind achieving a lighter, more girlish tone.

-- Try a voice changer to train your ear: Using a voice changer app is a free and useful tool for hearing what a female voice sounds like as you progress.
+- Try a voice changer to train your ear: Using a voice changer app is a free and useful tool for hearing what a feminine voice sounds like as you progress.

 - Study and imitate: Watch video content, listen to stories, and pay close attention to the accents women around the world use naturally.